 You and your personal belongings are safer in Norway than in most travellers' home countries.

-- The cities (even east Oslo, which has a relatively poor reputation) are reasonably safe at night, but don't become blasé about security.
+- Norwegian cities are are reasonably safe at night, but don't become blasé about safety.

 - If hiking out into the Norwegian wilds, Norway's weather can, even in summer, change rapidly.

 - It's rare, but watch out for convenience stores that conveniently don't display prices – it's a sure sign you're about to be ripped off.

 The following government websites offer travel advisories and information for travellers.

 - Australian Department of Foreign Affairs & Trade (www.smartraveller.gov.au)

 - Canadian Department of Foreign Affairs & International Trade (www.voyage.gc.ca)

 - French Ministère des Affaires Étrangères et Européennes (www.diplomatie.gouv.fr/fr/conseils-aux-voyageurs)